Eqvaldi-deer/install-scripts/README.md

 * isntalls extra applications like audio editors among others

 debianheaders.sh
-* installs linux headers for linux kernel
+* installs linux headers for linux kernel (intel and amd only aka x86)

+debianmicrocode.sh
+* installs microcode for x86 cpus (make sure to uncomment the one you need)

+debianoffice.sh
+* installs libreoffice with microsoft fonts

 ### NOTE: if you want the older scripts make sure to he to the link below!